target/cloudpunch/docs/configuration.md

 - `-i, --reuse` - Enable reuse mode by providing an existing CloudPunch run ID.
 This will reuse any resources that belong to this ID and adjust the environment to match the new configuration

+- `-l, --listen` - Local address that the control server will bind to.
+The default is 0.0.0.0

+- `-t, --port` - Local port that the control server will bind to.
+The default is 9985.
+This will populate down to the worker servers

+- `-w, --connect` - Provide a local interface or IP address as a hint to what the worker servers on OpenStack will connect back to when communicating with the local control server.
+By default CloudPunch will attempt to find an IP address based on the default gateway of the local machine.
+Note that this does not have to be a known IP address or DNS name from the local machine (for example: a floating IP address on OpenStack)

 - `--no-env` - Disables loading authentication information from the environment.
 Use this to force the OpenRC file over the environment

 - `--manual` - Enable manual test start mode.
 After the environment is staged and ready but before the test begins, the user must press Enter to continue.
 Note that this requires interactive